WICG/media-feeds/explainer.md

   - Only supports generic media types with limited metadata and does not provide us with the level of detail required, such as continue watching information or detailed images

-  - Browsers do not have native support for Atom/RSS
+  - Browsers do not have native support for RSS

-## Atom/RSS
+## Atom

 Pros: